 I underlined a couple of examples where our rules have affected the output!

 There are other facets of English we can incorporate into our generator if we start playing with the other syllable boxes.
-Uncheck that Use word-initial syllables only box and let's add some syllable types to the other boxes.
+Uncheck that Use only one type of syllables box and a few things change.
+The Syllables box is now named Word-initial syllables (and will now be used to generate the first syllable of multisyllabic words), and three new boxes have appeared.
+Let's add some syllable types to them.

 This one's pretty straightforward.
 It's only used when the generator wants to make a single-syllable word, like "I", "you", or "or".
 I changed the orders around from the Word-initial syllables because the syllable types get chosen in a way similar to the letters in a category: the ones on top are picked more than the others.
 You can smooth this out by checking the Slow syllable dropoff box.